Are You or a Family Member Facing Deportation? Call Us Today to Schedule a Consultation

 The problem with being put in these situations is that you are held accountable no matter what.
 Even if someone checked the U.S. citizen box for you, it is you who will be charged with the crime of pretending to be a U.S. citizen and subsequently deported.

-If you are unclear about the rules concerning voting, then you can get the legal immigration help Los Angeles you need by speaking to a lawyer.
+If you are unclear about the rules concerning voting, then you can get the legal immigration help you need by speaking to a lawyer.

 If you are filling out an I-9 form to verify your eligibility for employment, you should not claim that you are a U.S. citizen.
 Even if you are authorized to work in the U.S., you should not check this box.

 There are many federal and private loans available for people with U.S. citizenship.
 You should check for this requirement before you file for any such financial aid.
 Receiving a student loan through a false claim of U.S. citizenship can lead to deportation and criminal charges of theft and fraud.
-You should seek legal immigration help Los Angeles if you have any questions about your eligibility for such aid.
+You should seek legal immigration help from our office if you have any questions about your eligibility for such aid.

 There are many other circumstances that can lead to your deportation.
 If you apply for a federally-funded mortgage, make false claims on a passport application, or make any other false representations, you will be subject to removal proceedings.
-You should consult with a deportation lawyer Los Angeles if you are uncertain about what you are claiming.
+You should consult with a Los Angeles lawyer to stop deportation if you are uncertain about what you are claiming.

 Children and False Claims